Nonparametric Analysis of Random Utility Models: Conclusion

 \section{Conclusion}

 This paper presented asymptotic theory and computational tools for nonparametric testing of Random Utility Models.
 Again, the null to be tested was that data was generated by a RUM, interpreted as describing a heterogeneous population, where the only restrictions imposed on individuals' behavior were \textquotedblleft more is better\textquotedblright\ and SARP.
 In particular, we allowed for unrestricted, unobserved heterogeneity and stopped far short of assumptions that would recover invertibility of demand.
-As a result, the distribution over utility functions in the population is left (very) underidentified.
 We showed that testing the model is nonetheless possible.
-The method is easily adapted to choice problems that are discrete to begin with, and one can easily impose more, or also fewer, restrictions at the individual level.
+The method is easily adapted to choice problems that are discrete to begin with, and one can easily impose more, or fewer, restrictions at the individual level.

 Possibilities for extensions and refinements abound, and some of these have already been explored.
 We close by mentioning further salient issues.

 \textbf{(1)} We provide algorithms (and code) that work for reasonably sized problem, but it would be extremely useful to make further improvements in this dimension.